Disney World Packing List

 Disney World is home to some of the best dining and entertainment available.
 If you plan on partaking in these aspects of Disney, consider packing a few classier outfits for these events.

-Bringing extra bags is often overlooked on Disney packing lists.
-We recommend that you bring several large Ziploc or trash bags to keep your dirty (or wet) clothes separated from your clean clothes.
+Bringing extra bags is often overlooked on Disney Resort packing lists.
+However, we recommend you bring several large Ziploc or trash bags to separate your dirty (or wet) clothes from your clean clothes.

 A well-organized Disney World vacationer is a less stressed Disney vacationer!
 Small ziplock bags can come in handy to protect electronics and wallets on water rides.

 It’s no surprise that Orlando, FL is a warm, sunny destination.
 This is usually a good thing, but too much sun can quickly turn into a negative.
-Be sure you are prepared to deal with the Florida sunshine.
+So be sure you are prepared to deal with the Florida sunshine.

-Pack sunscreen, sunglasses, hats, or whatever else you may need to keep the sun from affecting your enjoyable Disney vacation.
+Pack sunscreen, sunglasses, hats, or whatever else you may need to keep the hot sun from affecting your enjoyable Disney World vacation.

-If you are looking for ways to cut down on spending, we suggest packing your own snacks.
-It’s not widely known but Disney World does allow guests to bring food into the parks.
+If you are looking for ways to cut down on spending, we suggest packing your own snacks in your park bag.
+It’s not widely known, but Disney World does allow guests to bring food into the parks.

 While there are plenty of concession stands at Disney World, extra costs add up, and time spent at concession lines could be otherwise spent on rides.